jollysg/CarND-Traffic-Sign-Classifier/README.md

 | 80 km/h 	    		| 60 km/h   									|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This when compared to the test set accuracy of 93% seems less, however for a true comparison, this dataset for the new traffic sign needs to be much large.
 The only image that it wasn't able to recognize well was the 80 kmph, giving a prediction of 60 kmph for it.
 Given the acute perspective of the image, it isn't too far.
+For correct classification of these kind of images, the training data can be augmented by perspective transformation.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)